games647/LagMonitor/README.md

 more detailed
 * Pagination for commands bean, monitor and timing
 * Caching of the timings or running it async
+* Warning alert if the main thread is WAITING, BLOCKING, SLEEPING -> Example: for SQL-/HTTP-/File-Operations which should be run async
+* Average TPS and player ping
+* Output the last samples of a player ping (ping is refreshed every 40 ticks)

 ## Permissions